NVIDIA/bionemo-framework/sub-packages/bionemo-example_model/README.md

 Also the sampler will not shuffle your data.
 So you need to wrap your dataset in a dataset shuffler that maps sequential ids to random ids in your dataset.
 This can be done with MultiEpochDatasetResampler from bionemo.core.data.multi_epoch_dataset.

 This is implemented in the MNISTDataModule.
 In the setup method of the dataloader, the train, test and validation sets are MNISTCustomDataset are wrapped in the IdentityMultiEpochDatasetWrapper.
 These are then wrapped in the MultiEpochDatasetResampler.
-TODO: add here
+More information about MegatronCompatability and how to set up more complicated datasets can be found in docs.user-guide.background.megatron_datasets.md

 We also define a train_dataloader, val_dataloader, and predict_dataloder methods that return the corresponding dataloaders.